MontrealAI/AGI-Alpha-Node-v0/README.md

 **AGI Alpha Node v0** metabolizes heterogeneous agentic labor into verifiable α‑Work Units (α‑WU) and Synthetic Labor Units (SLU), rebalances the Global Synthetic Labor Index (GSLI), exposes audited read‑only REST telemetry, and routes the `$AGIALPHA` treasury (token: `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa`, 18 decimals) under complete owner command.
 Every dial can be paused, rerouted, or retuned without redeploying, delivering a production-grade intelligence core built to bend markets.
 New for this sprint: a React/Vite single-page dashboard (Index | Providers | Telemetry Debug), live GSLI and SLU charts backed by `/index/history` and `/providers/*/scores`, and a telemetry stream reader at `/telemetry/task-runs` that keeps ingest visibility tight while remaining API-key gated for operators.
 The runtime is tuned to operate like an ever-watchful macro trader—autonomous by default, yet instantly steerable by the contract owner to seize new parameters, pause subsystems, or redirect emissions without friction.
+AGI Alpha Nodes are the catalysts of this cognitive economy: each instance is a programmable farm that continuously harvests `$AGIALPHA` yield while the owner retains absolute veto, pause, and retuning authority.
 **Operational promise**: CI is fully green by default and enforced on PRs/main via `.github/required-checks.json`, with badges wired to the canonical workflow.
 The same gates run locally with `npm run ci:verify`, giving non-technical operators parity with branch protection before they ship.
 **Sprint assurance (QUIC-first E1)**: QUIC/TCP/Relay/AutoNAT/DCUtR flags are unified behind the env/CLI surface, rankers prefer QUIC deterministically, and every dial/accept is traced with transport + latency so network posture is inspectable without guesswork.
 CI pins these expectations with dedicated unit tests and schema validation so drift is caught before deployment.【F:src/network/transportConfig.js†L23-L146】【F:test/network/transportConfig.test.js†L12-L132】